biancode/node-modbus/README.md

 node-modbus
 ===========

 ## Is not maintained anymore.
 This package was a mix of all existing Node.js Modbus packages sometime before.
-Now we have a great state of very good Modbus packages like [modbus-serial][4] (works for TCP and Serial) and [jsmodbus][3] (root of that package).
-Feel free to contact me to get this package on NPM to provide your package under the name node-modbus!
+Now we have a great state of very good Modbus packages like:

+ * [modbus-serial][4] (works for TCP and Serial)
+ * [jsmodbus][3] (root of this package).

+## Feel free to contact me to get this package on NPM to provide your package under the name node-modbus!

+*just supported until Node 8 LTS*

 # Install